 TaylorMade P790 Iron Set

-The P790 set is like its brother, the P760 on this list, in that its profile is slim and efficient.
-There is no wasted space on the clubheads of this set as each club is specially designed to give the expert level golfer a smaller sweet spot with tons of shot control on each swing.
+The P790 set is like its brother, the P760 and the P770, in that its profile is slim and efficient.
+There is no wasted space on the clubheads of this set as each club is specially designed to give the expert-level golfer a smaller sweet spot with tons of shot control on each swing.

 The irons take advantage of the company’s patented SpeedFoam technology to give the 3-through 7-irons a trampoline effect when the ball is compressed on the clubface.
 The hollow iron is given an advancement in the SpeedFoam filling that increases the speed of the clubhead.